 I'm a graduate of the University of California, Berkeley.

 CMP Media Inc.

 University of California, Berkeley

-In my career I've been fortunate to work with the best and brightest professionals in high-tech events and media at Miller Freeman, CMP Media, MediaLive International, and UBM Tech.
-Wow, what a journey!
-My experience includes web site design and development team leadership (for conferences and exhibitions such as Interop and Game Developers Conference, and editorial sites such as Gamasutra.com), print editorial for magazines such as Software Development and Game Developer, supporting live event operations and content for Software Development Conference and the Game Developers Conference, and awards programs such as the Independent Games Festival and the Best of Interop Awards
+In my career I've been fortunate to work with the best and brightest professionals in high-tech events and media at Miller Freeman, CMP Media, MediaLive International, and UBM.
+My experience includes web site design and development team leadership (for conferences and exhibitions such as Interop and Game Developers Conference, and editorial sites such as Gamasutra.com), print editorial for magazines such as Software Development and Game Developer, supporting live event operations and content for Software Development Conference and the Game Developers Conference, and awards programs such as the Independent Games Festival and the Best of Interop Awards.

 Each of the live events that UBM Tech produces has its own special community of professionals.
 Understanding what makes each community special, and what they respond to, is critical to the success of our events.
 Our event web sites are designed and developed with this in mind.
 Their goal is to drive registration and boost audience engagement with the event.